magento/merchdocs/src/payment-services/onboard-payments.md

 See [Configure Payment Services]({% link payment-services/configure-payments.md %}) for more configuration options.

 {: .bs-callout-warning}
-If you revoke consent to Payment Services for processing your payments (in your PayPal account settings) orders in your store cannot be processed by Payment Services.
+If you revoke consent to Payment Services for processing your payments (in your PayPal account settings), orders in your store cannot be processed by Payment Services.
 If you want to re-enable payment processing, you must complete onboarding again.

 ## Test in production